Search M

 We teach computing both discretely and apply learned skills in cross curricular contexts when clear links with other subjects are present.

 Our Computing units and progression model is broken down into four strands that make up our computing curriculum.
-These are Functional Skills, Computer Science, Information Technology and Digital Literacy.
+These are: Functional Skills, Computer Science, Information Technology and Digital Literacy.

 • Functional Skills: ensure the children have the core basic skills to use multiple devices, this is designed to promote independence.